hapax/hapax.github.io/assets/simple-physics.md

 dimensional analysis, Fermi estimates, and random walks.
 We can think of these as algorithms for a napkin computer!
-They really can be implemented using high school algebra on a napkin, without calculus or calculators (though the latter can certainly save time).
+They really can be implemented using high school algebra on a napkin, without calculus or calculators (though the latter save time and labour).
 Although there is whimsy and irreverence aplenty, the focus will be *real physics*, culminating in a proof of the existence of atoms, due to none other than Albert Einstein!